Accelerated Graduate Pathway Leading to Initial Certification in Special Education

 - Submit the accelerated pathway application via the Tk20 Assessment System.

 - Free Admissions Account and Application in Tk20: In addition to the materials listed below, you must also complete a free Tk20 Admissions Account and Application in order for your accelerated pathway application to be reviewed.
-The link to the instructions can be found here.

 - Praxis Core scores.
 Take and pass per Maine State Guidelines all three parts of the Praxis Core: Reading 156, Writing 162, Math 150, or a composite of 468 with no section being 3 points lower than the cut off.